loteoo/hyperstatic/src/pages/Project/project.md

 This site is just a demo to get the word out potentially some help and assistance.

 The project is very early, it does not even have a name yet.
 Hypersite?
 Instasite?
 Hyperlite?
 Hyperlight?
-Dinglebop shleem?
 [Please help](https://github.com).

 Let me know what you think on github or the hyperapp slack!